What is an Emergency Loan?

 A better option would be to use a 0% APR credit card.
 But if you don’t already have one where the intro period is still active, it may take a few weeks to get a new card in your hands.
 Plus, you’ll need good or excellent credit to get a card with a 0% intro APR.
 However, you can always make a balance transfer from your regular credit card to a card with a 0% intro balance transfer APR later on.

 Pre-qualification shows you which lenders may approve you and what rates you may qualify for.
+Pre-qualification won’t affect your credit score, since it only involves a soft inquiry into your credit.
 It may also speed up the application approval process.
-You can pre-qualify with multiple lenders at once using the free pre-qualification tool on WalletHub.
+You can check to see if you pre-qualify for loans with multiple lenders at once using WalletHub’s free pre-qualification tool.
+In addition, you should take the time to compare rates between lenders because it could end up saving you money in the long run.

-Once you apply for an emergency loan, you’ll need to wait for approval.
-Approval may be instant, or it could take a few business days.
-You’ll typically receive your funds within a few business days of getting approved.
+Once you’ve submitted your application, you’ll have to wait for approval.
+You may be approved instantly, or it might take a few business days.
+You’ll typically receive the funds within a few business days after getting approved, but there are some lenders that offer same-day funding if you meet certain requirements.

 Tips for Never Needing an Emergency Loan Again